Sounderya22/Sounderya22/README.md

 - 🔭 I am pursuing my Masters in Robotics from **University of Maryland!**

-- 🌱 I’m currently learning **Robotic Manipulation , ROS, Hardware Interfaces and Autonomous Navigation and Design Patterns**
+- 🌱 Building expertise in **robot learning, dexterous manipulation, ROS2, and motion planning**

 - 👨‍💻 All of my projects are available at [https://github.com/Sounderya](https://github.com/Sounderya22)

 - 📫 How to reach me **vvsounderya22@gmail.com**

-- ⚡ Fun fact: **Carefree ROS Developer.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">